In the recent November ballot, a change in the Three Strikes Law was passed

 is highly qualified and prepared to pursue justice in this important matter.

-At the Law Offices of Paul Grech, the legal team is made up of criminal
+At the Law Offices of Grech & Packer, the legal team is made up of

-defense attorneys that are Certified by the State Bar of California as
+criminal defense attorneys that are Certified by the State Bar of California

 Attorney and Deputy City Attorney.
 They are AV® rated by Martindale-Hubbell®